Abbas-Rizvi/Movie-Knight/README.md

 - Daniel LoPresti  - 100748818

 ## Objective
-Apply the data managementprinciples that you learned during the course to a real life application.
+Apply the data management principles that you learned during the course to a real life application.
 The group project is animportant part of this course since it enablesyou to gain experience and apply concepts andtechnologies and utilizesmanyof the concepts presented in class.

 ## Deliverables
  - Project report per phase (one for the team)